Development Activity Metrics

 Simply put, development-related metrics can be used to gauge a project's commitment to creating a working product, and continuously polishing and upgrading its features.

 Note: Only development work done in public github repositories can be tracked.
 Work done in private/unknown repositories or public repositories outside GitHub won't be counted.
+In Github, switching a repository from private to public does not emit events for past actions, so the development activity will track only the work done after making the repository public.

-How development activity is tracked?
+How is development activity tracked?

 Development-related metrics are using the events emitted by Github.
 The metrics do not use the number of commits in a repository.